yfp-c/Gatling_eng103a/README.md

 ## Load, stress, spike and soak testing

-We can test websites by recording user input into a HAR file, convert this into a java file in gatling and then editing the java file.
+We can test websites by recording user input into a HAR file, convert this into a java file in gatling and then editing the java file as seen in the code below.

 ```java
 // spike test